exhuma/puresnmp/docs/plugins.rst

 Message Processing Models
 -------------------------

-Messages processing models (or MPM for short) define how an SNMP message is structured.
+Messages processing models (or MPM for short) defines the bytes-structure of an SNMP message.
 It is the responsibility of an MPM to transform a user request to bytes that can be sent to the remote SNMP device.
-An MPM also has the responsibility to make use of any authentication//privacy/security module if needed.
+An MPM also has the responsibility to make use of any authentication/privacy/security module if needed.

 Security